What does EVV mean for members and participants?

 - IRIS (Include, Respect, I Self-Direct)

-Personal care and supportive home services paid for through these programs require EVV.
+These programs require EVV if they pay for your personal care and applicable supportive home care services.
 Other services covered by these programs, such as podiatry, do not require EVV.